 If you are about to have a dental crown placed, you may be asking, “Why are crowns so expensive?”
-The cost of a dental crown can range in price from $1000 to $3000 based on quality.
+The cost of dental crowns can range in price from $1000 to $3000 based on quality.
 Quality is measured by longevity and how well it replicates the former tooth it replaced.
 Let’s review the cost factors and how they vary.

 Why are crowns expensive – Cost Factors for different types of dental crowns